Looking for information about other Dental Topics?

 Reasons why pulling your tooth yourself makes a poor idea.

-Some of the biggest concerns a dentist would have with condoning self-extraction have to do with all of the unknowns involved.
+Some of the biggest concerns a dentist would have with condoning self-extraction would have to do with all of the unknowns involved.

 Some of these are issues that must be known before the process of extracting a tooth is even considered.
-Others are things a layperson won’t know to do, or how to do, either as a part of the extraction process or post-operatively.
+Others are things a layperson won’t know to do or how to do, either as a part of the extraction process or post-operatively.
 Here are some details.

 a) Do you understand your tooth’s condition?

 Dentists never perform a tooth extraction without taking a complete health history first.
-That’s because there are a number of pre-existing situations and conditions (active infection, medical/health issues, taking medications, etc…) that may need to affect the way the procedure is approached.
+That’s because there are a number of situations and conditions (active infection, medical/health issues, taking medications, etc…) that may need to affect the way the procedure is approached.

 c) Removing the tooth – How?